codeuniversity/student-council/statute/statute.md

 (5) The Student Council can invite people to their meetings to discuss specific matters.

-19 - Management of the Student Council
+## 19 - Management of the Student Council

 (1) The Student Council shall be chaired by the chairperson of the council.

 (2) If there is no Student Council chairing member in office, the Student Council shall be headed by a Presidium consisting of three members.
-The election of the Presidium shall held be by open ballot and show of hands.
+The election of the Presidium shall held be by open ballot and a show of hands.
 Resolutions of the Presidium can only be passed unanimously.

-20 - Quorum
+## 20 - Quorum

-The meetings of the Student Council have a quorum if five members of the Student Council are present.
+The meetings of the Student Council have a quorum if at least half of the members of the Student Council are present.

-21 - Meetings of the Student Council
+## 21 - Meetings of the Student Council

 The Student Council meets on

 1. resolution of the chairperson of the council,

-2. a request from five of the members of the Student Council.
+2. a request from one third of the members of the Student Council.

-22- Decisions of the Student Council
+## 22- Decisions of the Student Council

 (1) The Student Council makes decisions according to the principles of majority voting.